CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 {% endcode %}

 ```
-And/or the following error will be found in the Kubecost `cost-model` container logs.
+And/or the following error will be found in the nOps `cost-model` container logs.

 ```